Yo-Yo Ma Biography

-Mr. Ma is an exclusive Sony Classical artist, and his discography of over 75 albums (including more than 15 Grammy Award winners) reflects his wide-ranging interests.
+Mr. Ma’s discography of over 90 albums (including more than 17 Grammy Award winners) reflects his wide-ranging interests.
 He has made several successful recordings that defy categorization, among them “Hush” with Bobby McFerrin, “Appalachia Waltz” and “Appalachian Journey” with Mark O’Connor and Edgar Meyer and two Grammy-winning tributes to the music of Brazil, “Obrigado Brazil” and “Obrigado Brazil – Live in Concert.”
-Mr. Ma’s recent recordings include Mendelssohn Trios with Emanuel Ax and Itzhak Perlman; “Songs of Joy & Peace”.
-His new album, “The Goat Rodeo Sessions,” with Edgar Meyer, Chris Thile and Stuart Duncan, which received the 2013 Grammy for Best Folk Album; and “A Playlist Without Borders,” recorded with the Silk Road Ensemble, which was released in September 2013.
+Mr. Ma’s recent recordings include Mendelssohn Trios with Emanuel Ax and Itzhak Perlman, and “The Goat Rodeo Sessions,” with Edgar Meyer, Chris Thile and Stuart Duncan, which received the 2013 Grammy for Best Folk Album; and “A Playlist Without Borders,” recorded with the Silk Road Ensemble, which was released in September 2013.
 Across this full range of releases, Mr. Ma remains one of the best-selling recording artists in the classical field.
 All of his recent albums have quickly entered the Billboard chart of classical best sellers, remaining in the Top 15 for extended periods, often with as many as four titles simultaneously on the list.
 In fall 2009, Sony Classical released a box set of over 90 albums to commemorate Mr. Ma’s 30 years as a Sony recording artist.